dleehr/mspacman-py/NOTES.md

 Animations.
 Looked like only top right and bottom right tiles actually change but that's not true.
 The back of the face does change a tiny bit - not much but it's yellow.
 Transcribed the fully-open sprite, next need to do the fully closed and cycle the animation when moving.
 Did that, next comes flipping and vertical.

+## 2023-01-20

+After animating by creating a list of surfaces and a list of indices, I implemented the different directions.
+Here in pygame I'm just using `pygame.surface.transform` to create 4 copies of the player sprite.
+I store them in a dictionary and look them up by the direction vector.
+On SNES I won't be able to rotate the sprite so I'll just need to store it twice.
+I can store a Right-facing and flip X to get the Left-facing.
+I can store an Up-facing and flip X and Y to get the Down-facing.
+I can rotate them in my python code when I build.
+For ghosts, it's just the eyes that move, so that might be 3 or 4 different sprites.